siplab-gt/cleo/CONTRIBUTING.md

 # How to contribute

+## Installation
+[Install poetry](https://python-poetry.org/docs/) and run `poetry install` from the repository root.

 ## Testing
 We use `pytest` and place tests in the `tests` directory parallel to the source package in the repository root.

-We will also use doctests when possible in the docstrings (in the `Examples` section, [see below](#Documentation)).
+For a fast test suite, run `pytest tests -m 'not slow'` and make sure to mark any new tests that run slowly with `@pytest.mark.slow`.

+To run the tutorial notebooks as integration tests, you will probably want to use the parallel feature provided by pytest-xdist.
+Add `-n 5` to the pytest command to run on 5 threads, for example.
+You may want to avoid some of the tutorials: the adaptive control tutorial requires `ldsctrlest` which can be hard to install and the video visualization tutorial takes about 3 minutes to run.

 ## Documentation